FarnazFouladi/Microbiome_Metabolomics_HIV/ReadMe.txt

-This repository includes data, R codes, and outputs for the manuscript "A multi-modal study of microbiomes and metabolomes reveals a system-wide dysbiosis preceding HIV-1 infection".
+This repository includes R codes and outputs for the manuscript "A multi-modal study of microbiomes and metabolomes reveals a system-wide dysbiosis preceding HIV-1 infection".

 The main script to run all the analyses is "code/data_analysis_workflow.R".